 If you're a potato lover, this gluten-free cheesy au gratin potatoes recipe is the ultimate comfort food.
 Even though this dish is made from scratch without flour, it is still one of those easy recipes to make with only a few ingredients.

 For another cheesy potato casserole, check out gluten-free hashbrown casserole.
-If you have some potatoes leftover after making this recipe, this creamy potato soup would be a great way to use them up!
+If you have some potatoes leftover after making this recipe, this creamy gluten-free potato soup made without any flour would be a great way to use them up!

 - Russet Potatoes: Using a starchy baking potato, like russets, is preferred in this recipe.
 Although, Yukon gold potatoes or a combination of the two would also work.

 - Cheese: The best cheeses for this dish are ones that melt easily.
 Also, use a combination of cheeses for the ultimate flavor.
-Cheddar and Monterey Jack were used here but adding some parmesan, gruyere, or gouda cheese to the mix would also be phenomenal!
+Cheddar and Monterey Jack were used here but adding some parmesan, gruyere, or gouda cheese to the mix would also be phenomenal, as seen in this healthier creamed cauliflower recipe.

 Pro tip!
 Shred your own cheese when possible!
-Store bought pre-shredded cheese always has some sort of anti-caking agent added, which sometimes means it doesn't melt as smoothly.
+Store bought pre-shredded cheese is gluten-free but it always has some sort of anti-caking agent added, which sometimes means it doesn't melt as smoothly.

 - Milk and Cream: Use a combination of milk and heavy cream or half and half.
 If you use just plain milk, there may not be enough fat and the sauce is more likely to curdle while baking.